Brexit trade deal gets EU green light

 BRUSSELS: The European Union gave the green light on Monday to its post-Brexit trade deal with the UK, clearing the way for it to come into effect in the New Year.

-The British parliament will have to ratify the deal later this week, but Brussels will apply it provisionally, cushioning the economic shock of the divorce.
+The British parliament will have to ratify later this week the deal to cushion the economic shock of the divorce.
+Brussels will apply it on a provisional basis until European lawmakers consider the agreement in the coming months.

 Customs and regulatory controls on cross-Channel commerce will still come into effect on January 1 after Britain leaves the EU single market.